Articles

 If a newer car isn’t possible for your teen, IIHS suggests another no-cost safety strategy: limiting your teen’s night driving.
 Approximately 20% of injuries and 33% of fatalities among drivers ages 16 and 17 occur between 9 p.m. and 6 a.m.

-For more tips on boosting safety for your teen this year, check out Help your teen mature into a safe driver on our Blog.
+For more tips on boosting safety for your teen this year, check out teen driver content on the PEMCO blog.
 While you’re there, search “teen driver” for even more tips.

 Share on social media